v-senthil/v-senthil/README.md

 - 🔌⚙ Final Year Project - Automatic Remote Monitoring System (A R M S)
 - 💻📱 Netflix Redesign using Adobe XD
+- 🌐 WordPress Website for a Dance Academy

 ### Connect with me: